Skew-symmetric matrix: Cross product

-i.e., the commutator of skew-symmetric three-by-three matrices can be identified with the cross-product of three-vectors.
+i.e., the commutator of skew-symmetric three-by-three matrices can be identified with the cross-product of two vectors.
 Since the skew-symmetric three-by-three matrices are the Lie algebra of the rotation group $SO(3)$ this elucidates the relation between three-space $\mathbb{R}^3$, the cross product and three-dimensional rotations.
 More on infinitesimal rotations can be found below.

 Spectral theory

 Since a matrix is similar to its own transpose, they must have the same eigenvalues.
 It follows that the eigenvalues of a skew-symmetric matrix always come in pairs ±λ (except in the odd-dimensional case where there is an additional unpaired 0 eigenvalue).
 From the spectral theorem, for a real skew-symmetric matrix the nonzero eigenvalues are all pure imaginary and thus are of the form $\lambda_1 i, -\lambda_1 i, \lambda_2 i, -\lambda_2 i, \ldots$ where each of the $\lambda_k$ are real.